Vienna Ringstrasse Tram Tour Map - Do It Yourself Guide Ring Tram Tour Route

 Red Tram Hours: 4am-Midnight, every 5-10 minutes.
 Tickets: Single ride tickets are 2.20€ and you’ll have to use one every time you get on.
 Unlimited City-wide Tram/Bus/Metro Pass is 7.60€ for 24 Hours, 13.30€ for 48 Hours, & 16.50€ for 72 hours.

-2. Yellow Tourist Tram:
+2. Tourist Bus Tours:

 3. Underground Subway: